-During the financial year under review, one (1) meeting was held and attended by all members.
+During the financial year under review, two (2) meetings were held and attended by all members.
 The Remuneration Committee undertook the following during the financial year under review:-

-- Reviewed the remuneration package of the Managing Director; and - Reviewed the remuneration packages for the Executive Directors.
+- Reviewed the remuneration package for the Managing Director; - Reviewed the remuneration packages for the Executive Directors; - Reviewed the bonus payment and salary increment for the Managing Director; and - Reviewed the bonus payment and salary increment for the Executive Directors.

-1. Directors' Remuneration
+Directors' Remuneration

-The Remuneration Committee considers the principles recommended by MCCG 2012 in determining the Directors' remuneration whereby, the Executive Directors' remuneration is designed to link rewards to the Group's and individual performance whilst the remuneration of the Non-Executive Directors is determined in accordance with their experience and the level of responsibilities assumed.
+The Remuneration Committee considers the principles recommended by MCCG 2012 in determining the Directors' remuneration whereby, the Executive Directors' remuneration is designed to link rewards to the Group's and individual's performance whilst the remuneration of the Non-Executive Directors is determined in accordance with their experience and the level of responsibilities assumed.
 Additionally, in ensuring that the Directors' remuneration is in line with the market expectations and competition to retain and attract talents in the Group, reference is made to the Directors' remuneration offered by other public listed companies.